chaconnewu/awesome-augmented/original_awesomes/awesome-dotnet.md

 ## Game

-* [MonoGame](https://github.com/mono/MonoGame) - One framework for creating powerful cross-platform games
+* [MonoGame](https://github.com/MonoGame/MonoGame) - One framework for creating powerful cross-platform games
 * [CocosSharp](https://github.com/mono/CocosSharp) - CocosSharp is a C# implementation of the Cocos2D and Cocos3D APIs that runs on any platform where MonoGame runs
 * [Duality](https://github.com/AdamsLair/duality) - Duality is a 2D game development framework.
 Focused on modularity, comes with a visual editor.
 * [Xenko](http://xenko.com/) - Xenko is a 2D/3D cross-platform game engine featuring a scene editor, particles, physically based rendering (PBR), scripting, and much more
 * [Wave Engine](https://waveengine.net/Engine) - Wave engine is a free c# component-based modern game engine which allows you to create cross-platform games supporting kinect, oculusrift, vuforia, cardboard, leapmotion and much more. **[Free][Proprietary]**
+* [UrhoSharp](https://github.com/xamarin/urho) - UrhoSharp is a C# implementation of the Urho3D game engine that runs on iOS, Mac, Windows, Android and Linux systems
+* [Nez](https://github.com/prime31/Nez) - Nez is a free 2D focused framework that works with MonoGame and FNA

 ## Gis